Kaiser1989/morph/README.md

 If you are on Windows, you can instantly start playing:
 `cargo run --release`

+On android you need to run:
+`cargo apk run`

 This project is also working on android, after fixing bugs in winit & glutin.
 Check my game engine for more information: https://github.com/Kaiser1989/game-gl